digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-19.md

 * Working on Maestro 2.
 Can run co-simulation.
 Executed new performance test - good results again.
 * Simon Hansen is working on new initialization plugin

+#### Carlos Hansen
+* Got the calibrated parameters for positioning of the UR3e robot.

 ## Sub-projects status